Interior of a cluttered studio with various tools, equipment, and artwork on the walls and shelves. A red chair sits in the center.

 How do you describe your sculptures?

-I make precarious machines and they’re not extraordinary in any sense of technological knowledge.
+I make precarious machines.
+They’re not extraordinary in any sense of technological knowledge.
 They are very basic, I don’t even call them robots, I mostly call them characters.
 I’ve read a lot about the histories and stories of American Indians and realized that a lot of knowledge was passed on to kids through stories—not just moral knowledge but also very important lessons about cosmogony.

 I think stories ought to be understood not just as things that we decide to put in front of an audience or share with somebody, but as actual characters in their own right.
 Stories are indeed alive, they have their own volition, and they surface when the listener is able to engage with the teller.
 For that reason, with the characters I make, I prefer to have several of them interacting with each other and interacting with the public so that visitors trigger certain characters through sensors.
-It is through this way that they engage with the character and then move on to another one.
+In this way, visitors engage with the character and then move on to another one.
 It’s like when you go out into the street and you bump into somebody that you know, and you bump into strangers, and so on.
 That’s the effect I like to create.

 If we define things—a tree, an airplane, a house, a table—as people or personas, then we will treat them the way we treat people.
 You cannot approach anyone and start insulting them—you’re going to get punched.
 So you develop a different relational liaison with the world.
 Obviously, this happens with animals, trees, and plants, but the same relationship ought to extend to the rest of the world.
 These are the conditions that I like to express in the things that I do, and for that reason, I keep on using ordinary objects such as wood spoons, masks, and cardboard.